-Changes in farm management around the loch shore, for example use of agricultural plastics

-Wind energy proposals and their associated infrastructure
+- Changes in farm management around the loch shore, for example use of agricultural plastics - Wind turbines and solar farm proposals and associated infrastructure. - · Increase in naturalised wetland and woodlands

-Management of forestry plantations at Munduff Hill including the timing of felling and restocking with appropriate species

-Expansion of settlements within and adjacent to this area, e.g. Milnathort, Kinross, Kinesswood
+- Management of forestry plantations at Munduff Hill including the timing of felling and restocking with appropriate species consistent with the UK Forestry Standard - Expansion of settlements within and adjacent to this area, e.g. Milnathort, Kinross, and Scotlandwell

-Maintain accessibility of this area for diverse user groups, and for diverse sport and recreational uses from bird watching to gliding Retain and expand native or other appropriate woodland coverage around the loch and on the adjacent hills while retaining the dramatic open landform

-Maintain special character of loch-side buildings and designed landscape features, including those not listed on the Historic Scotland Inventory

-Manage agricultural land around the loch to provide benefits for biodiversity and habitats

-Increase the extent of wetland around the loch in order to enhance this internationally important wildlife site

-Ensure particular care in siting and design of potentially intrusive structures such as masts and wind turbines
+- Maintain accessibility of this area for diverse user groups, and for diverse sport and recreational uses from bird watching to gliding - Retain and expand native or other appropriate woodland coverage around the loch and on the adjacent hills while retaining the dramatic open landform - Maintain special character of lochside buildings and designed landscape features, including those not listed on the Historic Scotland Inventory - Manage agricultural land around the loch to provide benefits for biodiversity and habitats - Increase the extent of wetland around the loch in order to enhance this internationally important wildlife site - Ensure particular care in siting and design of potentially intrusive structures such as masts and wind turbines

-5 Wild Land Areas
+Wild Land Areas and Wildness